sahilrajput03/sahilrajput03.github.io/Git and GitHub.md

 git config --global alias.nccommit 'commit -a --allow-empty-message -m ""'
 ```

-Now you just do an nccommit, nc because of no comment, and everything should be commited.
+Now you just do an **nccommit**, nc because of no comment, and everything should be commited.

 ***